DorianZet/100-Days-Of-Swift/README.md

 <h1 align="center">100 Days Of Swift</h1>
   <p align="center">
-    <h3 align ="center"> 30 projects from "100 DOS" + 9 additional projects from "Hacking With Swift Book" <h3>
+    <h3 align ="center"> 30 projects from "100 DOS" + 9 additional projects from "Hacking With Swift" book. <h3>
 </p>

 This is a complete "100 Days of Swift" course, all challenges included.
 You can also find here the last 9 projects from Paul Hudson's "Hacking With Swift".